-Here are our brief reflections on daily life situations we have experienced during our one month travelling in Thailand:
+Heading to Thailand for the first time and looking for some insider views about traveling in the country?
+Read on!
+Here are our brief reflections on daily life situations we have experienced during our fifteen months traveling in Thailand.

 1. Fewer mosquitos than expected